 I was constantly asked for my contact information or blog address.
 It was very easy (and impressive!) to hand over a business card.

 When I ran out of cards, I wrote my blog addresses on an index card that I carried in my bag.
 When I was asked for my contact information, I pulled it out and suggested they take a photo, or type it from the card into their phone.
-This prevented typos when they later searched for the sites.

 Alternative Ways to Travel Thematically